About us

 Apart from financial contributions, we also appreciate offers of ‘twinning’ or partnerships with conferences, businesses and individuals in more affluent parishes or countries, who reach out with material or financial assistance or technical experience in a specific field.

-Message from the National President
+Christmas Message from the National President

 Dear Brothers and Sisters